 New Theatre Festival.
 Unfortunately there won't be a

 Labute festival this year, unlike in 2016 when I won this

 same prize the first time.
 I did manage to write a wicked funny monologue, which a wonderful actress named Eileen Lawless brought to life for my theatre workshop audience by zoom.
 They loved it.

 I started writing when I was twelve, but it wasn't until completing a masters in psychology 25 years later that

 I had an idea for a novel.
 Since then there have been three novels (well really six but only three were published), including A Reasonable Madness (Birch Lane/Signet); Flight (Dutton/Signet) and Saving Elijah (Putnam), as well as many essays, articles, poetry, and recently screenplays and plays.

 Translated into ten or so languages, A Reasonable Madness got great reviews, sold about 100,000 copies in America as a Signet paperback, and became a huge bestseller in Germany.
 (Why Germany I don't know.)
 But all three novels were widely acclaimed, translated into other languages, and optioned numerous times for films, sometimes by famous actresses, including Emma Thompson and Isabella Rossellini.

 My articles, personal essays and poetry about a variety of topics have appeared in such diverse publications as McSweeney's, The Muse, Ars Medica, Forbes, Bottom Line, and American Writers Review.
-I'd say all my major works, even the current theatrical ones, are about the same thing: Human beings in psychological conflict with their inner demons.
+I'd say all my major works (the novels, plays and screenplays) are about the same thing: Human beings in psychological conflict with their inner demons.
 It's not a coincidence that I'm also a clinical social worker and psychotherapist.
 (For that Fran, go to: www.frandorf.com,)

 What to do on my website....